GDSC-Delft-Dev/apa/src/backend/README.md

 The runnable is the simplest form of a pipeline element.
 While it is the building block of modules, the user can implement Runnables that are run by modules (such as `NDVI`).

 #### Module
 The module is a logical part of the image processing pipeline, chained sequentially with other pipelines.
-A module will perform its functionality when being `run()` and save the relevant data in the pipeline data object that will be passed to the following module.
-Note that your implementation should invoke `super().run(data)` after your module logic.
+A module will perform its functionality when being `run()` and save the relevant data in the pipeline data object that will be passed to the following module by the pipeline.

 #### Parallel module
 The parallel module is a module that can run multiple threads of execution at the same time, essentially allowing parallel module invocations.
 Parallel modules implement logical groups of functionalities, such as the calculation of all indicies (e.g. `NDVI` and `Mositure`) that do not rely on each other.